DavidBM/templic-backend/README.md

 - fill the files `up.sql` and `down.sql`
 - check with `diesel migration run`
 - check again with `diesel migration redo`
+- Execute `cargo build` for checking types in the code.
+(Types depend of the actual types in the database, and the compiler use that information for checking compatibility with code types)

-If there isn't errors, you finish! :)
+If there isn't any errors, you finish! :)

 ## Adding new endpoints